 Putting it all together

-Yes, healthcare is complicated for freelancers.
+Yes, self-employed health insurance options are a bit complicated for freelancers to navigate.
 You might want to combine several of the ideas above to help keep your healthcare costs down.
 There are many options.
-That’s why you should start learning about your alternatives early, before enrollment opens November 15, and there’s a high-pressure scramble to sign up somewhere before the deadline (especially for those of us who’ve gotten that lovely notice that our current plan won’t be offered next year — like me).
+That’s why you should start learning about your alternatives so you can make an informed decision.

-One note: This isn’t the only time of year you can get insurance!
+One note: The open enrollment period in November/early December isn’t the only time of year you can get health insurance!
 If you have a life event such as getting married, adopting, or losing your job-related coverage, you may be able to enroll in the off-season.
 So if you move into freelancing months from now, you may still be able to get into a plan at that time.

-I’m not going to lie here: Freelancers can get health insurance — but it costs.
+I’m not going to lie here: Freelancers can get coverage — but self-employed health insurance costs.
 Depending on your family size and situation, maybe a lot.
 It can be a bit of a shock, if you’ve been at a company that picked up all or most of the premiums.
 This is one reason freelancers need to earn high hourly rates — you have costs you didn’t have as an employee.

 My personal advice, as the child of an insurance salesman?
 Don’t go uninsured.
-You’ll be at risk of losing everything if you have a medical crisis, and also pay a tax penalty starting in 2016.
+You’ll be at risk of losing everything if you have a medical crisis.

-How have you gotten health insurance?
+How have you gotten self-employed health insurance for freelancers?
 Leave a comment and share.